Player retention and recruitment is rampant throughout rugby league, and Hull FC are no different.

 Jordan Lane – Had rotten luck with injuries as a teenager but he’s come on leaps and bounds since.
 Says a lot about him.
 Every bit the Super League player and his deal should be renewed.

-Liam Harris – Sneyd was Hull’s highest appearance maker in 2019, so chances for Harris were rare.
+Liam Harris – Sneyd was Hull’s highest appearance maker in 2019, so chances for Harris were non-existent.
 He’s now on loan at Halifax and his future will probably depend on how he does there.

 Gareth Ellis – Captain, leader, legend will play into his fourth decade as a professional rugby league player in 2020.
 Remarkable player and human being.
+Can he play on to 40?

 Charlie Graham – Speedster winger who had a good year in the Reserves.
 If he progresses then a new deal may follow.